-- Obtain the Material Safety Data Sheet for the product directly from the manufacturer whose details will be on the label.
-Once you have the list of ingredients in the product, you will need to obtain the Material Safety Data Sheet (MSDS) for each individual ingredient.
+- Obtain the Safety Data Sheet for the product directly from the manufacturer whose details will be on the label.
+Once you have the list of ingredients in the product, you will need to obtain the Safety Data Sheet (SDS) for each individual ingredient.
 Here is a brief list of potential websites where you can access this information.

 There are a variety of means by which a building biologist can assess chemicals in a building.
 Most requires sophisticated and expensive equipment.
 The cost will vary depending on the type of chemical you wish to assess and whether you want instant results or require data logging capabilities.
 For details, click here.